wso2/docs-choreo-dev/en/docs/deploy/devops/health-checks.md

 ### HTTP `GET` request

-Sends an HTTP `GET` request to a specified port and path on the container.
+This probe sends an HTTP `GET` request to a specified port and path on the container.
 A response status code in the range of 200-399 indicates that the request is a success.

 Depending on your requirement, you can configure additional HTTP headers.